Frequently Asked Questions

 What happens if I can’t make it to my scheduled appointment?

 Our clinic requires 24 hour or 1 full business day notice for all cancellations.
-If you miss your appointment or do not give us adequate notice of cancellation, you will be charged a fee for the missed appointment.
+If you miss your appointment or do not give us adequate notice of cancellation, you may be charged a fee for the missed appointment and/or lose the ability to book further appointments.

 What do I need to bring to the first appointment?